Home page Site search Site index

 The Wiens went on to direct one of the major evangelical publishing houses in Italy and operated one of the more extensive Italian language radio ministries of anybody.
 They also planted a flourishing church in Modena that is affiliated with the Plymouth Brethren denomination.

 It is thus clear that while Del Rosso had a mind single to the message of holiness, he was not denominational in a narrow-minded way.
-He had lived far too long as an independent evangelist to believe that the Nazarenes could evangelize the world -- or even Italy -- single-handedly.
+He had lived far too long as an independent evangelist to believe that the Nazarenes could single-handedly evangelize the world -- or even just Italy.

 The following year, 1951, Del Rosso's son Paolo married.
 About the same time that young Swiss railroad worker from Frutigen, Fritz Liechti, showed up at the Del Rosso home in Florence.
 Fritz had gone for a ride on his motorcycle in the Swiss mountains.
 As he rode along he began to think more and more about that Italian named Del Rosso whose photograph he carried in his pocket.
 Taken by a whim of the moment, Liechti decided to go visit Del Rosso.
 Before he knew it, Fritz Liechti found himself crossing the Italian border on his cycle, headed south to Florence.